Last Updated on February 6, 2024 by Electricalvolt

 Circuit Diagram of Half Wave Rectifier

-The circuit diagram of Half wave rectifier is as shown below.
+The circuit diagram of the half-wave rectifier is shown below.

 - Resistive Load

 The voltage is applied at the primary side of the transformer.
-The low voltage is induced in the secondary of the transformer according to the turns ratio of the transformer.
-The voltage is reduced to get desired DC voltage.
-The simplified equivalent secondary circuit of the rectifier is as below.
+The low voltage is induced in the secondary of the transformer according to the transformer’s turns ratio.
+The voltage is reduced to get the desired DC voltage.
+The simplified equivalent secondary circuit of the rectifier is as given below.

-During the positive half cycle of the AC waveform, the voltage at the anode of the diode is more than its cut-in voltage and the diode becomes forward biased and starts conducting.
-Thus in the positive half cycle diode remains in the conducting state and current flows through the diode.
+During the positive half cycle of the AC waveform, the voltage at the anode of the diode is more than its cut-in voltage, and the diode becomes forward-biased and starts conducting.
+Thus, in the positive half cycle, the diode remains in the conducting state, and current flows through the diode.
 The diode has very low forward resistance during its forward biasing state, and the diode behaves as a short circuit, considering zero forward resistance.

 The diode stops conducting when the AC waveform crosses zero and goes towards the negative half cycle.
-During the negative half cycle, the diode is in reversed bias and no current flows through the diode.
+During the negative half cycle, the diode is in reversed bias, and no current flows through the diode.
 During the negative half cycle, the diode is an open circuit.
-The half wave rectifier equivalent circuit is as given below.
+The half-wave rectifier equivalent circuit is given below.

-During the negative half cycle, the reverse resistance of the diode is very high and it acts as an open circuit and, the diode does not allow current to pass through it.
+During the negative half cycle, the diode’s reverse resistance is very high, acting as an open circuit and preventing current from passing through it.

 Single Phase Half Wave Rectifier Formulas

-We will discuss how the various formulas of half wave rectifier used for assessing the rectifier performance.
+We will discuss how the various formulas of half-wave rectifiers are used for assessing the rectifier performance.

 Average value or DC value of Single Phase Half Wave Rectifier

-We can calculate the average or effective DC output of half wave rectifier by taking the average of the DC output voltage.
+We can calculate the average or effective DC output of a half-wave rectifier by taking the average of the DC output voltage.
 The instantaneous value of current at the output of the rectifier is i=ImSinωt.
 The average load current across the load resistance is equal to:

 RMS Value of Single Phase Half Wave Rectifier

 The ripple factor shows the effectiveness of rectification.
-The output of the rectified DC has an AC component as well.
-The AC component is undesirable in the rectified DC output and the AC component available in the rectified DC is ripple.
+The output of the rectified DC also has an AC component.
+The AC component is undesirable in the rectified DC output, and the AC component available in the rectified DC is ripple.
 It is practically impossible to eliminate the AC component in the rectified DC output.
 However, the lesser ripples in the rectified waveform make the output DC smoother.

-Ripple factor is the ratio of AC component available in the rectifier output to the average value of DC output.
+The ripple factor is the ratio of the AC components available in the rectifier output to the average value of the DC output.

 Efficiency of Half Wave Rectifier